HTPaddy/coveragemap/README.md

 - 🔲 Toggle individual areas on/off
 - 📱 Touch and mobile support
 - you also need Koji for your areas: [📍 Koji](https://github.com/TurtIeSocks/Koji)
+- if you have overlapping geofences only the top one will be clickable

 ## 📊 Statistics